Aletsch Arena Ski Switzerland

 Review

-The Powderhounds reviewed Aletsch Arena in 2017 & had a great time skiing some lovely fresh powder and wandering the pretty villages.
-We are due to go back for another look soon.
+The Powderhounds reviewed Aletsch Arena in 2017 and more recently in January 2024.
+On both occasions we had a great time skiing fresh powder and wandering the pretty villages.
+On our last visit we searched out & skied the dark side of the mountain and found plenty on offer.
 Click on the review link in the left column (or top of the page if on a mobile) to read our thoughts.

 See how Aletsch Arena compares to the rest of the Swiss ski resorts on the Switzerland ski resort ratings page, or compare to the rest of Europe on the European ski resort ratings page.